NewValleyChurch/NewValleyChurch.github.io/pages/website_admin/website_admin.md

 ## What is this?

-This is a GitHub Pages website, hosted at GitHub.com in a repository called https://github.com/newvalleychurch.
+This is a GitHub Pages website, hosted at GitHub.com in an organizational [repository](https://github.com/NewValleyChurch/NewValleyChurch.github.io).
 This repository is an organization on GitHub setup under the administration of Jon Griffith, whose GitHub main repo is found at https://github.com/arretx/.

 ## Jekyll